-An unused emblem for Kamek (or an unnamed Magikoopa).
-Magikoopa/Kamek appears neither in the finished game nor in the DLC packs as a playable character, so he was probably scrapped during development.
-Kamek also appeared in beta screenshots of Mario Kart 64 ( or "Mario Kart R" at the time)
+An unused emblem for either Kamek or a generic Magikoopa.
+Neither appears as a playable character in the finished game or DLC packs, so he was probably scrapped during development.
+Kamek also appeared in prerelease screenshots of Mario Kart 64 (then called "Mario Kart R").

 A generic emblem with the logo eight is included in the emblem folder, but goes unused.
 It is indirectly seen in pre-rendered graphics for the kart previews.

 A placeholder texture for kart emblems found inside most kart model files.